 Only shareholders of record at the close of business on April 24, 2002 will be entitled to notice of and to vote at the annual meeting.
 A shareholder executing a proxy retains the right to revoke the proxy by notice in writing to the Secretary of the Company at any time prior to its use, by filing a duly executed proxy bearing a later date with the Secretary of the Company, by submitting a new proxy by telephone or through the Internet or by revoking the proxy at the annual meeting and voting in person.
 Proxies in the accompanying form which are properly executed, duly returned and not revoked will be voted in the manner specified.
-If a proxy is properly executed but does not specify any or all choices on it, the proxy will be voted as follows: (a) in favor of the election as Class I directors of the three nominees described in this proxy statement; (b) in favor of the approval of the Apogee Enterprises, Inc. 2002 Omnibus Stock Incentive Plan; (c) in favor of the approval of the Apogee Enterprises, Inc. Executive Management Incentive Plan; (d) in favor of the ratification of the appointment of Deloitte & Touche LLP as independent auditors of the Company; and (e) in the discretion of the persons named in the proxy, as to such other matters as may properly come before the meeting and as to which we did not have knowledge prior to February 19, 2002.
+If a proxy is properly executed but does not specify any or all choices on it, the proxy will be voted as follows: (a) in favor of the election as Class I directors of the three nominees described in this proxy statement; (b) in favor of the approval of the Apogee Enterprises, Inc. 2002 Omnibus Stock Incentive Plan; (c) in favor of the approval of the Apogee Enterprises, Inc. Company; and (e) in the discretion of the persons named in the proxy, as to such other matters as may properly come before the meeting and as to which we did not have knowledge prior to February 19, 2002.

 If an executed proxy is returned and the shareholder has voted "withhold" or "abstain" on any matter, the shares represented by such proxy will be considered present at the meeting for purposes of determining a quorum and for purposes of calculating the vote with respect to such matter, but will not be considered to have been voted in favor of the matter.
-If an executed proxy is returned by a broker holding shares in street name which indicates that the broker does not have discretionary authority as to specified shares to vote on one or more matters, such shares will be considered represented at the meeting for purposes of determining a quorum but not represented at the meeting for purposes of calculating the vote with respect to such matter or matters.
+If an executed proxy is returned by a broker holding shares in street name which indicates that the broker does not have discretionary authority as to specified shares to vote on one or more matters, such shares will be considered represented at the meeting for purposes of determining a quorum but not represented at the meeting for purposes of calculating the vote with respect to such matters.

-Our address is 7900 Xerxes Avenue South, Suite 1800, Minneapolis, Minnesota 55431-1159.
+Our address is 7900 Xerxes Avenue South, Suite 1800, Minneapolis, Minneapolis, Minnesota 55431-1159.
 Our telephone number is (952) 835-1874.
 The mailing of this proxy statement and form of proxy will commence on or about May 14, 2002.